 Let the earth, nourished by rain, bring forth flowers to surround us with beauty.

 And let the mountains teach our hearts to reach upward to heaven.

-We’re already a few days into the New Year, but it’s not too late to make your resolutions.
+It's never to late to make resolutions.
 If you need some help, here are some ideas from the Holy Father himself.

 Here are ten things Pope Francis called upon Vatican employees to do in a meeting held before Christmas: